Political appointments in the United States: Executive vacancies

-A high rate of executive branch vacancies have long been a problem.
-The issue of executive vacancies reached a height under President Donald Trump, who failed to fill many vacancies and relied, to a far greater extent than previous presidents, on "acting" officials.
+A high rate of executive branch vacancies has long been a problem.
+In his first term, President Donald Trump, did not fill many vacancies and relied, to a far greater extent than previous presidents, on "acting" officials.
 For example, under Trump, as of mid-2020, 65% of Senate-confirmed positions at the Homeland Security Department, 55% of Senate-confirmed positions at the Justice Department, and 45% of Senate-confirmed positions of the Transportation Department were vacant; in those departments, 12%, 31%, and 14% of those positions, respectively, had been continuously vacant under Trump.
 This practice diminished the Senate's advice and consent power, a check on the president's power to make appointments.
 In some cases, Trump appointed an individual to a high-level "acting" post after the individual's nomination had been withdrawn due to lack of support from the Senate; this was the case in Trump's naming of Anthony Tata to a high-level Defense Department post ("official performing the duties of Deputy Undersecretary of Defense for Policy") and Ken Cuccinelli to a high-level Homeland Security post ("acting Deputy Secretary of Homeland Security").